Frequently Asked Questions

 Honestly, there is so much to gain from therapy.
 But its benefits largely depend on your personal goals.
 What do you want from therapy?
-To process and learn ways to cope with a traumatic experience like child abuse?
+To process and learn ways to cope with a traumatic experience?
 To learn how to cope with social anxiety?
 To lower your stress?
 To find healthy ways to communicate with someone you love?
 To learn how to make better decisions?

 Not sure how in-person therapy varies from teletherapy?
 Well, you are not alone.